SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   - **ResourceId**: The objectId of the resource service principal to which access has been granted.
   - **Scope**: The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.

 - To **revoke a previously granted permission**, use the [spo serviceprincipal grant revoke](https://sharepoint.github.io/office365-cli/cmd/spo/serviceprincipal/serviceprincipal-grant-revoke/) command.
-In the `grantId` parameter, specify the ObjectId of the grant that you want to revoke, which you can obtain by using the `spo serviceprincipal grant list` command.
+In the `grantId` parameter, specify the objectId of the grant that you want to revoke, which you can obtain by using the `spo serviceprincipal grant list` command.

   > [!NOTE]
   > Revoking a permission doesn't trigger any changes to the app catalog or any of the deployed applications.
 The only consequence of revoking a permission is that any application used in the tenant will not be able to connect to the resources for which the permission has been revoked.